larose/utt/README.md

 Ultimate Time Tracker
 ======================

-Ultimate Time Tracker (utt) is a minimalist command-line time tracking application written in Python.
+Ultimate Time Tracker (utt) is a simple command-line time tracking application written in Python.
 It is intended for people who need to report their time on another system and want a preliminary time sheet.